2025 NASCAR Euro Series

 Vittorio Ghirelli, the 2025 NASCAR Euro Series Champion.
 This was his second consecutive championship in the series.

 The 2025 NASCAR Euro Series was the seventeenth Racecar Euro Series season, and the first under the NASCAR Euro Series branding.
 It was the fourteenth season of the series under official NASCAR sanctioning.
 The season started on 12 April with the Valencia NASCAR Fest at Circuit Ricardo Tormo and finished on 12 October with the EuroNASCAR Finals at Circuit Zolder.

 Both Vittorio Ghirelli and Martin Doubek entered the season as defending champions in the PRO and OPEN divisions respectively.
 RDV Competition entered the season as the reigning Endurance Teams champion.

 Vittorio Ghirelli secured his second consecutive EuroNASCAR PRO championship with a dominant performance in the season finale, as the Italian driver completed a perfect sweep in the Finals at Circuit Zolder in Belgium, finishing ahead of Gianmarco Ercoli and Paul Jouffreau to claim the title.

 Thomas Krasonis became the first Greek NASCAR Euro Series Champion, securing the title in the OPEN division.
-A maiden OPEN division victory at Valencia, Spain was followed by five more visits to the Victory Lane, on his road to become the first Greek to win a European NASCAR title.
-With a total of 544 points, Krasonis closed his season with a 33 point lead over Martin Doubek in the standings.
+A maiden OPEN division victory at Valencia, Spain was followed by five more visits to the Victory Lane, in his campaign to become the first Greek to win a European NASCAR title.
+With a total of 544 points, Krasonis closed his season with a 33-point lead over Martin Doubek in the standings.

 Team Bleekemolen won their first Endurance Teams championship.